etrepum/etrepum.github.com/_posts/2013-01-11-getting-started-with-haskell.md

 Don't forget to change it back later!

-<h1 id="starting-a-project">Starting a project (with cabal-dev)</h1>
+<h1 id="starting-a-project">Starting a project (with <code>cabal sandbox</code>)</h1>

-You'd figure this out eventually, but a quick way to start out a project is to just go ahead and start off with cabal-dev.
+You'd figure this out eventually, but a quick way to start out a project is with `cabal init`, and you'll save yourself a world of dependency hell if you adopt `cabal sandbox` from day one.
 Here's how you would do that for a trivial program.

 For your own projects, you may want to remove the `-n` option and let cabal ask you which options you want to choose.
 The `-n` option uses all the defaults without any prompting.
+We specify a license to avoid build complaints ahead.

 <pre class="light bash literal-block">
 $ mkdir -p ~/src/hs-hello-world
 $ cd ~/src/hs-hello-world
-$ touch LICENSE
-$ cabal init -n --is-executable
+$ cabal init -n --is-executable --license=MIT
 </pre>

 This will generate a `Setup.hs` and `hs-hello-world.cabal`.
 The next step is to